Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 #### Important - Heroku requires credit or bank card and person details for sign up

-Be advised that you may have to verify your Heroku account to use the add-ons which provide auto bot scheduling and email sending.
+Be advised that you may have to verify your Heroku account to use the add-ons which provide auto bot scheduling.
 Verifying involves a bank card but at time of writing does not require any transaction to be made.